Cape Town Walking Tour

 Bed & Breakfast and picnic lunches or wine estate lunch (final day), Services of an experienced walking guide, all entrances & park fees, air-conditioned vehicle.

-International flights, visas, items of a personal nature, meals not specified.
+International & domestic flights, visas, items of a personal nature, meals not specified.